Satisfactory Academic Progress (SAP) Policy

 - Pace of Progression/Completion Rate

-If an undergraduate student falls below a 2.0 GPA, or if the student is not completing the required amount of credit hours to keep Pace with the requirements for graduation within the 150% time frame, will result in the student being placed on Financial Aid Warning for one payment period.
+A student’s Pace of Progression/Completion Rate is calculated by dividing cumulative credits earned by cumulative credits attempted.
+If the student is not completing the required amount of credit hours to keep pace with the requirements for graduation within the 150% maximum time frame, the student will be placed on Financial Aid Warning for one payment period.
 A student who is put on a Financial Aid Warning can continue to receive Title IV, HEA funding for the next payment period after they receive the warning status.

 - Maximum Time Frame